lsds/KungFu/osdi20/README.md

 RESULT: 12.701925 +-0.708324 {"framework":"horovod","version":"0.16.1","np":32,"bs":32,"model":"ResNet50"}
 ```

-As we can see from the above result, KungFu achieves a throughput at 43.4 images per second while
+As we can see from the above result, KungFu achieves the throughput as 43.4 images per second while
 Horovod achieves 12.7 images per second.
 This performance difference is consistent
 with Figure 9 in the paper.